GiacomoValliPhD/Muscle_Function_from_Force/README.md

 The script automatically removes force offset based on the starting point used for the calculation of TTP63.

-Instructions on what to do can be found in the plots' titles
+Instructions on what to do can be found in the plots' titles.

 To work with the plots:
 - Any letter of the keyboard adds a point